ThatSINEWAVE/World-Of-Tanks-Mods/README.md

 ### VK2801 BORSIG

-Mod for the **Tier 6 VK 28.01 mit 10,5 cm L/28** that replaces the standard turret with the turret found on the **Tier 8 Rhm.-Borsig Waffenträger**.
+Mod for the **Tier 6 VK 28.01 mit 10,5 cm L/28** that replaces the standard turret & gun with the turret & gun found on the **Tier 8 Rhm.-Borsig Waffenträger**.

 ![VK2801_BORSIG_by_SINEWAVE_](https://github.com/ThatSINEWAVE/World-Of-Tanks-Mods/assets/133239148/f12e318f-6644-4a64-9fc2-cfa831677981)